zash3/zash3/README.md

 Interested in data analysis & machine learning.
 Proactive and keen to learn & develop myself.

-* 🌱  Currently practicing SQL queries
+* 🌱  Currently reviewing python for data manipulation
 * ⚡  Always seeking out new responsibilities and learning opportunities.

 ### Skills